Jeremyyiu/LocationGeofencing/README.md

 [http://locative.io](http://locative.io)

 This is the Locative app for Android.
-I've started Locative as a side project at the begining of 2013, the iOS has well evolved since then, sadly I've never really had time to work on the Android app.
+I've started Locative as a side project at the beginning of 2013, the iOS has well evolved since then, sadly I've never really had time to work on the Android app.

 I'm releasing this project as open source now, maybe someone can benefit from it, it's building fine using a current version of Android Studio (at the time being) but there's some NPEs when trying to add Geofences, probably because of some old Gmaps APIs? ¯\_(ツ)_/¯